Called 2010 Email Simon

 Simon also acts for all parties in cases involving financial decisions within the Court of Protection jurisdiction.

 Simon is currently an active committee member for the Yorkshire and Humber CoPPA as part of which he takes a role in planning and organising events of interest throughout the year.
+He is currently engaged in assisting with arranging the national CoPPA conference which will be held in Leeds in September 2019.

 He is happy to provide training on any aspect of Court of Protection work to solicitors or other professionals.